simplyblock-io/spdk-csi/README.md

 The CSI driver is currently tested with various types of worker nodes.

-On AWS EKS the following worker nodes types are supports:
+On AWS EKS the following worker nodes types are supported:
 * AmazonLinux2 (AL_2_x86_64)
 * AmazonLinux2023 (AL_2023_x86_64_STANDARD)